-Grandma's favorite homemade marshmallow recipe makes it easy to make old fashioned marshmallows in any flavor or shapes you desire.
-Why buy store-bought when you can make them at home?
+Grandma's favorite old fashioned marshmallow recipe makes it easy to make homemade marshmallows in any flavor or shape you desire.
+Why buy store-bought when you can make better tasting marshmallows at home?

 The Canadian Farm Cookbook (c.
 1912)

 2 cups granulated sugar